volkanozsarac/EzGM/README.md

 - EzGM.OQProc can be used along with EzGM.Selection.conditional_spectrum to perform conditional spectrum (CS) Based Record Selection for multiple-stripe analysis (MSA) upon carrying out probabilistic seismic hazard analysis (PSHA) via OpenQuake.Engine.

+Example 5

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/volkanozsarac/EzGM/master?filepath=Examples%2Fbinder%2FExample5.ipynb)
 ***

 - EzGM.GMProc can be used to process ground motion records (filtering, baseline corrections, IM calculations).

+Example 6

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/volkanozsarac/EzGM/master?filepath=Examples%2Fbinder%2FExample6.ipynb)
 ***

 ## Note
-- ngaw2_download method can be used only if google-chrome is readily available.
+- On PC, ngaw2_download method can be used only if google-chrome is readily available.
 EzGM is set to download chromedriver automatically into site-packages if it is not available.
 - Installation of Openquake package in Linux and MACOS is straightforward.
 In case of windows the package may not be installed correctly if anaconda is used, in other words, geos_c.dll or similar .dll files could be mislocated).
 To fix this simply, write:
 ```
 conda install shapely